Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Summary

 Japanese-manufactured massage chairs cost more than comparable Chinese-manufactured chairs for reasons that go beyond brand heritage.
 The domestic Japanese market has historically demanded a level of therapeutic quality and durability that Western consumer markets have not.
 Chairs sold in Japan are expected to function as long-term health appliances, not consumer products with a three-to-five-year useful life.
-The engineering that reflects that expectation is what you are paying for when you buy a chair from Inada, Panasonic, Fujiiryoki, or similar Japanese manufacturers.
+The engineering that reflects that expectation is what you are paying for when you buy a chair from Panasonic, Fujiiryoki, or similar Japanese manufacturers.

 The Japanese market context

 Massage chairs have been mainstream household appliances in Japan for decades longer than in the US.
 The market is large, competitive, and demanding.
-Japanese consumers who purchase a $5,000 massage chair expect it to work daily for fifteen years and to be serviceable when it does not.
+Japanese consumers who purchase an upper-mid-tier massage chair expect it to work daily for fifteen years and to be serviceable when it does not.
 Manufacturers who cannot meet that standard do not survive the domestic market.
 The result is an industry that has been optimizing for longevity and therapeutic effectiveness under demanding use conditions for much longer than Western brands have.

 This history shows up in the engineering: heavier-duty motors, tighter mechanical tolerances, more extensive pre-shipment quality control, and component specifications that exceed what the typical consumer would ever test for.
 It also shows up in the therapeutic philosophy: Japanese chairs tend to prioritize a balanced, full-body massage that mirrors traditional shiatsu technique rather than the deep-pressure performance demonstrations that sell well in US showrooms.